Chukobyte/black-history/docs/timeline/civil_rights.md

 ## The Civil Rights Movement and the Road to Equality

+### Organized Programs Targeting the Black Community

+#### COINTELPRO (1956–1971)
+A secret illegal Federal Bureau of Investigation (FBI) program designed to infiltrate, disrupt, and discredit political organizations that it considered to be a threat to national security and social order.
+It targeted groups such as the Civil Right Movement, Black Panthers, Anti-War Activists, Socialist, Communists, Indigenous Rights movements.
+This program was only discovered when activists broke into a Media, Pennsylvania office in 1971 and exposed those documents to the press.

+#### Operation Chaos (1956–1971)
+Operation Chaos was an illegal Central Intelligence Agency (CIA) intelligence gathering operation targeting civil rights and anti war activists and groups.

+#### Project MINARET (1960s–1970s)
+A program by the National Security Agency (NSA) that monitored the communications of civil rights and anti war activists and groups.

+---

 ### Brown v.
 Board of Education (1954)
 Brown v.
 Board of Education rules that segregated schools are inherently unequal, setting a legal precedent for desegregation.